 The first innovation was offering engineering software as a service, a software licensing model where Fusion 360 is delivered on a subscription basis, the application data is centrally hosted, and elements of the application are services accessible via the cloud.
 Engineering tools are available by anyone, anytime, and anywhere for a fraction of the cost of the old model – acquiring expensive perpetual software licenses locked to a workstation.

 The next innovation was consumption-based services.
 All commercial Fusion 360 subscribers have access to high-end generative design, simulation, rendering, and manufacturing capabilities as consumption services.
-Fusion 360 users access these capabilities on demand, and only pay for these services based on the amount of compute time accessed during a project using affordable cloud credits.
 There is no longer a requirement to acquire expensive perpetual software licenses for capabilities that may only be used on an infrequent basis or contracting an engineering services firm for their access to or expertise with these tools.

 Leveraging Generative Design to be a Great Engineer